 Our management is responsible for establishing and maintaining adequate internal control over financial reporting to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
 A multi-year phased implementation of order-to-cash (OTC) applications and related workflow processes is in progress.
 Key elements of the OTC solutions are order management, billing, cash management and collections functionality.
 We expect to reduce the number of applications and to streamline processes across our organization through this initiative.
 We are also in the process of automating manual processes and updating workflows associated with intercompany revenue and cost allocation.
-In 2014, we outsourced the support for selected financial applications are being performed by the third-party providers.
+In 2014, we outsourced the support for selected financial applications and general accounting processes as part of our simplification program.
+Therefore, the internal control activities associated with the outsourced functions are being performed by the third-party providers.
 However, our management remains responsible for the end-to-end control environment.
 We continue to modify the design and documentation of the related internal control processes and procedures as the implementations of these initiatives progresses.